lowleveldesign/process-governor/README.md

 You may set limits on a newly created process or on an already running one.
 To **attach to a process** use the **-p|--pid** switch, eg. `procgov --maxmem 40M --pid 1234`.
 To **start a new process** with the limits applied, just pass the process image path and its arguments as procgov arguments, eg. `procgov --maxmem 40M c:\temp\test.exe arg1 arg2"`.

-Starting from version 2.8, it is possible to **update once set the limits**.
+Starting from version 2.8, it is possible to **update once set limits**.
 Simply run procgov providing new limits and the target process ID.
 Procgov will update only the specified limits.
 Let's have a look at an example to understand this behavior better:

 ```powershell
 PS> procgov64 -m 100M -c 2 notepad.exe